Forsyth County DUI Lawyers

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR FORSYTH COUNTY DUI CRIMINAL CHARGES ARE PENDING IN COURT

-Besides your Forsyth County DUI criminal case pending in Cumming Municipal Court or State Court in Forsyth County, you are likely facing a license suspension action.
-There is only a limited time to request this separate hearing that is conducted by the Office of State Administrative Hearings to preserve your driving privileges.
-Whether you refused your Forsyth County DUI officer’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Forsyth County DUI officer to serve you notice of an administrative license suspension.
-If you were arrested by a Forsyth County DUI officer, Georgia State Patrol, or HEAT officer, you can be sure that the officer initiated an administrative license suspension action against you.
+Besides your Forsyth County DUI criminal case pending in Cumming Municipal Court or State Court in Forsyth County, you are likely facing a DUI administrative license suspension action.
+There is only a limited time to request this separate hearing that the Office of State Administrative Hearings conducts to preserve your driving privileges.
+Whether you refused your Forsyth County DUI officer’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Forsyth County DUI officer to serve you notice of an administrative license suspension.
+Suppose a Forsyth County DUI officer, Georgia State Patrol, or HEAT officer arrested you.
+In that case, you can be sure that the officer initiated an administrative license suspension action against you.
 The form that is used is called a DDS-1205 form.
-This form is either yellow or white and the officer may have had you sign it.
-Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).
+This form is either yellow or white; the officer may have had you sign it.
+Sometimes, this paperwork gets lost (you may have received it, but it may have been misplaced, or it may have been lost at the jail).

 DDS-1205 form